- General Information

 Technical documentation accompanies most transfers of electronic records into the National Archives.
 It may include a narrative description of the system that produced the records, information on the physical and technical characteristics of the records, a data dictionary or the equivalent information associated with a database management system, and any other technical information needed to read or process the records.

 The documentation for electronic records in NARA's custody is available for use in the Electronic Records research room.
 Photocopies of documentation for electronic records can be obtained either with the data or separately.
 In some instances, the documentation may be available in electronic format or microfilm in addition to paper.
-NARA offers online access to scanned documentation for a selection of electronic records via the Access to Archival Databases () resource and as part of making records available for download via the online catalog.
+NARA offers online access to scanned documentation for a selection of electronic records via the Access to Archival Databases () resource and as part of making records available for download via the National Archives Catalog.

 NARA does not routinely produce extracts, tabulations, or formatted printouts from files.
 However, extracts from two files with records of casualties of the Korean and Vietnam Wars are available online.
 In addition, anyone can create and download extracts of files accessible from the Access to Archival Databases () resource.